ORME-WHO? ORME-WHAT? ORMEWOOD!

 Makers come to show their creations and share what they know.
 Attendees find the inspiration to become makers themselves.
 It is a platform for people who explore the magic of DIY.

-Join us Saturday, March 25th at 11 am as the city's most creative people and their projects gather together
+Join us as the city's most creative people and their projects gather together

 Interaction is the key to our festival’s success.
 Could you be, or do you know someone who could be, a maker providing demonstrations, workshops, make-and-takes, presentations or other related activity?
 Let us know ASAP.
 Click the Vendor Application link and fill it out.